RoaaFouda/NodeJS-Tasks/Week-4/Theoretical.md

     introduce();
     introduce.call(player);
 ```
-* In the first function call, `this` will be referring to the global object "window".
+* In the first function call, `this` will be referring to the global object `window`.
 In the second call since we're using the `call` method, then `this` will be referring to the player object as it was passed to the `call` function as an argument.